The Comprehensive HSK Study Guide: Tips and Resources for the Chinese Proficiency Test

 7. Don’t worry too much about grammar.

-Grammar in Chinese is more like understanding the function of specific words, so you can use these as signals to help you understand the overall tone and flow of the text.
+Grammar in Chinese is more like understanding the function of specific words, such as prepositions, so you can use these as signals to help you understand the overall tone and flow of the text.

 After that, you can then try to understand the word order to know what “makes sense” and what doesn’t in Chinese.